raspiblitz/raspiblitz/README.md

 #### Copy the Blockchain

 To copy the blockchain from another HDD can be faster - if available.
-If you choose this option the, the console requests you to connect the second HDD and will autmatically detect it:
+If you choose this option, the console requests you to connect the second HDD and will autmatically detect it:

 ![SSH6b](pictures/ssh6b-copy.png)